BoksBurger/BoksBurger/README.md

 *Oh... and like world peace, I write clean, readable and self-documenting code*

-:star: Currently working on [HomeFinder](https://www.homefinder.co.za), made with React and node.js
+:star: Currently working on [HomeFinder](https://www.homefinder.co.za), using React and node.js
 :fire: Busy learning Flutter & Dart on Udemy